methodgames/methodgames.github.io/roleplay.md

 - Raiders are required confirm online status by checking with an admin via a discord ticket.
     - Please provide in-game name or steam ID, location of target base, screenshot of raid target.
     - Raiders should receive a response within 12 hours of a raid request.
     - The raid target should be confirmed before online status is checked.
-Once online status is confirmed and both the raiders and defenders have been notified that a raid is imminent, the raid should begin.
+Once online status is confirmed and both the raiders and defenders have been notified that a raid is imminent, the raid will begin in 10 minutes.
+The exact time the raid will begin will be communicated to both teams.
     - Raiders and defenders will have a 24-hour cooldown before being eligible to participate in another raid.

 - Counters may engage in PVP and may raid only using explosives obtained from countering.